 - High-quality protein sources

 - Complex, whole-food carbohydrates

-Keep in mind that finding what diet works best for you is a journey that looks different for everyone, and trial and error is often the best guide.
+Keep in mind that finding what works best for you is a journey and self-experimentation is often the best guide.

 To Carb or Not to Carb?

 Many people find a low carb diet was the missing piece to their fat loss puzzle.
 And while studies like this, and this (and many others) show low carb diets to be extremely effective at regulating blood sugar and losing weight, it doesn’t work for everyone.

 This is because genetics, microbiome, gender, activity levels, and other factors play a role in your individual response to carbohydrates.